 As you and your employees adjust to working remotely, the security risks have been flipped upside down.
+Moreover, if your company is related to Internet of Things.
 At the office, your company networks usually give some tools to safeguard all the crucial data and information against cyber attacks.

 However, at home, you and your employees are less protected against these threats.
 As a result, cybersecurity has become more critical than it was ever before.

 Remember, all those cyber-attacks out there are still fully alive, even in this pandemic.

 The following six points will help you keep the WFH security in place and all data secure: